Electric field fluctuations in the two-dimensional Coulomb fluid: Introduction

-EK generalised this work to finite density, showing that the `inertial range' is eventually cut off at large scale by a screening length which itself is a non-analytic function of density.
-These simple arguments were confirmed by mapping to the Sine-Gordon equation~\cite{Minnhagen} and using renormalisation techniques~\cite{Young}.
-Refs. \cite{Minnhagen, Young} interpreted the poor electrolyte as a gas of coexisting monopoles and dipoles, but here we show that the non-analytic properties are consistent with unbounded dipolar, or multi-scale, pairs.
+EK generalised this work to finite density, showing that the inertial range is eventually cut off at large scale by a screening length which itself is a non-analytic function of density.
+These simple arguments were confirmed by mapping to the Sine-Gordon equation~\cite{Minnhagen} and using renormalisation techniques~\cite{Young, foot}.
 All calculations suggest that, while $T_{\rm KT}$ is shifted at finite density, $T_2$ is density independent but with reduced inertial range as density increases.
-Setting the free space permittivity $\epsilon_0 = 1/2\pi$ and charge $Q = \pm 1$, as in Ref. \cite{LeeTeitel}, gives the the upper limit for $T_{\rm KT}=\frac{1}{4}$ and that for $T_2=\frac{1}{2}$.
+Using the units of Ref. \cite{LeeTeitel}, with Boltzmann's constant $k_{\rm B}=1$, free space permittivity $\epsilon_0 = 1/2\pi$ and charge $Q = \pm 1$, gives the upper limit for $T_{\rm KT}=\frac{1}{4}$ and that for $T_2=\frac{1}{2}$.

 We have simulated the static structure factor for electric field correlations of a two dimensional lattice Coulomb fluid across its rich phase diagram~\cite{LeeTeitel,GuptaTeitel}.
-We take a field theoretic approach, using the algorithm described in detail in Refs. \cite{MR,Faulkner} and summarised in the Supplementary Material.
-In this paper we present results at zero core energy, a situation compatible with magnetic systems and superfluids~\cite{KT}.
-System sizes are $L^2$ on a square lattice, with $L = 128$, unless otherwise stated and the lattice constant $a$ is taken to be unity.
+Our model is described below, but in brief, we apply the algorithm described in detail in Refs. \cite{MR,Faulkner} and summarised in Appendix A. In this paper we present results with the single particle core energy set to zero, a situation compatible with magnetic systems and superfluids~\cite{KT}.
+Two dimensional electrostatics, with definitions of the chemical potential and core energy, are summarised in Appendix B. The system sizes for the present study are $L^2$ on a square lattice, with $L \le 256$ and the lattice constant $a$ taken to be unity.
 Zero core energy corresponds to fugacity, $z=\exp(\beta\mu^{2D})$, with $-2\mu^{2D}$ the purely electrostatic energy cost of introducing an isolated neutral pair of charges, separated by the lattice parameter \cite{KT}.
 This gives a small but non-zero value of $z$ which reduces the BKT transition to $T_{\rm KT}=0.215$~\cite{Faulkner}, but for which the unbinding picture remains valid.